Ultra-Humanite: Legends of the DC Universe

 The first three issues of Legends of the DC Universe feature the post-Crisis Superman.
 Superman is early in his career and battles a scientist named Morgan Wilde who, angered by the death of his wife, swears revenge on Luthor and gains the ability to transfer his "life essence" (called "Under-Light") as the U.L.T.R.A.
 Humanite.

 The Golden Age

-In the Elseworlds miniseries The Golden Age, the Ultra-Humanite places his brain into the body of Tex Thomson, known as the Americommando.
-He also arranges to place the brain of his ally Adolf Hitler into the body of Danny Dunbar, while simultaneously arranging to give Hitler (as Dunbar) super-powers.
+An alternate universe version of Ultra-Humanite appears in The Golden Age, where he utilizes the body of Tex Thomson.

 Superman & Batman: Generations

-The Ultra-Humanite is the principal villain in the John Byrne limited series Superman & Batman: Generations.
-He first appears in the 1939 story, but is believed to be killed when his escape rocket explodes.
-Decades later, it is revealed that the Humanite had his brain placed in the body of his lackey Lex Luthor and posed as Luthor for the intervening time.
-He then attempts to swap bodies with a then-powerless Superman, but is killed when Superman, attempting to escape, throws a metal spear into Humanite's computer, causing it to electrocute the villain.
+An alternate universe version of Ultra-Humanite appears in Superman & Batman: Generations, where he utilizes the body of Lex Luthor.
+Ultra-Humanite attempts to swap bodies with Superman, but is killed when Superman electrocutes him.

 Earth 2

-A different Ultra-Humanite appears as the main villain of the "One Nation" arc of Earth 2: Society #12-16, where he is a survivor of the destroyed Earth 2 and uses the lost children of the old Earth as his personal soldiers, one of whom is John Grayson, the son of the Earth 2 Dick Grayson, aka Batman III.
-He is killed by Hawkgirl with the Amazonion Casket, the object he was going to use as part of his plan to take over Earth 2.
+An alternate universe version of Ultra-Humanite appears in Earth 2: Society.
+This version is a survivor of the destroyed Earth 2 and uses the lost children of the old Earth as his personal soldiers.
+Ultra-Humanite is killed by Hawkgirl with the Amazonion Casket, the object he was going to use as part of his plan to take over Earth 2.